physiozoo/physiozoo.github.io/docs/sections/tutorials/peakdetection.rst

 **What's the difference between peak detectors?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometime a peak detector will fail to detect the R-peaks.
-This is due to the fact that these detectors were originally built for Human ECG analysis.
+This is due to the fact that these detectors were originally built for Human ECG analysis and extended to work with mammalian data.
 In animal ECGs the position and type (e.g. subcutaneous) of the electrodes are not as standardized as for the Human.
 For that reason we included a set of three R-peak detectors so that it is possible to change to the one that is performing best for your specific dataset and electrodes configuration.

 **How best to deal with long recordings?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~